Acid Phosphate 9 for $99

 The Monkey Gland cocktail has all the markings of a PR campaign, but it was created by a reputable bartender.
 Sure, in the 1920s the term "reputable bartender" was an oxymoron, but remember this was Paris.
 To sell a drink: make it red, forbidden and sexual and you have a winning formula.

-If you think of drinks that have become modern bar mainstay's, like Red Bull or Jägermeister, both have mysterious connections to body parts and fluids.
-One was rumoured to contain Bull testicles and the other the blood of elk.
+If you think of drinks that have become modern bar mainstays, like Red Bull or Jagermeister, both have mysterious connections to body parts and fluids.
+One was rumoured to contain bull testicles and the other the blood of elk.
 Both not true, but both very good for marketing.
 Why?
 I have no idea, but people do weird things, like trans-species implants.
-I think the Monkey Gland falls into this category, and really isn't a classic cocktail, as much as it is an early example of shrewd bartender marketing.
+I think the Monkey Gland falls into this category and really isn’t a classic cocktail, as much as it is an early example of shrewd bartender marketing.

 If you enjoy the Monkey Glad you might want to try the Aviation Cocktail.